GoogleCloudPlatform/professional-services/tools/dataflow-throttling/README.md

 * Pipeline processes each state cell using [stateful](https://beam.apache.org/blog/2017/02/13/stateful-processing.html) and [timely](https://beam.apache.org/blog/2017/08/28/timely-processing.html) processing.
 That said each state cell will be processed after reaching a predefined interval of  time.
 A user function clientCall will be applied on a group of elements.
 * ClientCall, a user defined function, is invoked.
 This function sends PCollection elements to the backend node.
 Based on the response of the clientCall respective counters will get incremented.

-The variables which stores the number of requested and accepted requests are zeroed out after a certain interval of time (defaults to 1 min).
+The variables which stores the tota; number of requested and accepted requests are zeroed out after a certain interval of time (defaults to 1 min).
 This reset speeds up client recovery if server throughput was limited due to limitations on the server side not caused by the client.

 ### Library testing